cuppajoe123/Today-I-Learned-App/README.md

 ## TODO
 - Mitigate against spam and abuse
 - Add upvote button to submissionById page
+- Make it so that duplicate accounts cannot be created

 Test data is loaded from submission-bodies.json and submission-titles.json.
 Currently, the first 45 records are used and uploaded to Algolia for search